ds-modules/curriculum-guide/_sources/workflow/use-realtimecollaboration.md

 If you are interested in enabling RTC functionality in the hubs you use for instruction, contact the hub admins.
 Please do keep in mind that you are deploying an early-stage version of RTC and are open to the possibility that hub stability and/or data integrity could get impacted by this decision.

+### Data considerations for adopting RTC!

+- User notebooks got corrupted in RTC hosted hub.
+[Ref](https://github.com/jupyterlab/jupyterlab/issues/14031).
+One helpful tip from Fernando Perez piloting RTC in Stat 159 course is to not keep more than one tab from the same browser open parallel.
+This is particularly problematic in the event of a server restart, as it is the main trigger of the document duplication bug.
+This issue has been reported upstream and might get fixed as part of the JupyterLab 3.6.2 release.

 ### Security considerations for adopting RTC!

 - If a user shares a link with another user, They can modify all the files in the owner's home directory for the specific hub, including other assignments and homework.